rosebudmods/skin-overrides/README.md

 capes/elytra can also be overridden by placing cape textures in `.minecraft/cape_overrides`. like skins, player names or uuids can be used as the file name.

+all files will automatically reload! no commands or resource pack reload required. :)

 ## notes

 this mod supports 1.20.2+. for 1.16 - 1.20.1, see [selfskin](https://modrinth.com/mod/selfskin)!